Novel Layout for Self-Publishing in 2026: Print and Ebook

 Print-ready PDF is used for physical printing: self-publishing via KDP Print, IngramSpark or a local printer.
 It's a fixed format: each page is precisely defined, margins are asymmetric, fonts are embedded in the file.

-A print-ready PDF must meet the printer's specifications: book format (mass market, trade, large format), bleed margins if the cover goes edge-to-edge, image resolution minimum 300 DPI.
+A print-ready PDF must meet the printer's specifications: book format, bleed margins if needed, image resolution minimum 300 DPI.

 The Two Aren't Mutually Exclusive